-Accomplishments in FY 2019-2020
+Accomplishments in FY 2020-2021

-The City obtained and utilized 100% grant funding to complete \$750,000 in capital improvements on our roadways including:
+The City obtained grant funding to complete \$750,000 in capital improvements on our roadways including:

-- Bridge Placement at the Dutch Creek Culvert on Mitchell St.; - Overlay of 5th St.: - Overlay of Fairoaks St.; - Overlay of Boundary St. closest to the Falls City Elementary School; - Reduced gravel road risk and maintenance costs through outsourcing.
+- Bridge Placement at the Dutch Creek Culvert on Mitchell St.; - Overlay of Chamberlain Rd. - Reduced gravel road risk and maintenance costs through outsourcing.